MichaelYLC/pdf-xlsx-tool/WINDOWS_USAGE_GUIDE.md

 → Check the file path and name

 Error: Invalid language code
-→ Use: zh, en, hi, th, or vi
+→ Use: zh, en, id, th, or vi

 Error: Output directory not writable
 → Choose a different output location